 Last weekend in Denver, Colorado, pedestrians experienced a shocking surprise while crossing the street.
 The audio signals at two crosswalks, which are meant to guide visually impaired individuals, began broadcasting a political message.
 Instead of their usual instructions, pedestrians heard, "The walk signal is on, f*** Trump.
 The walk signal is on, Trump murders children."
 This unexpected announcement left many startled and raised questions about the security of public infrastructure.

 This incident is not isolated.
 It echoes a similar event from last year when crosswalks in cities like Palo Alto and Seattle were hacked to play deepfake audio impersonating tech giants.
-The common thread?
-A vulnerability stemming from factory-default passwords that were never changed.
+Authorities suspect that the unknown culprits took advantage of weak and publicly available default passwords to wirelessly upload custom recordings.
 In this case, the newly installed crosswalk units in Denver were accessed using these same weak security measures.

 Who's Affected